Usbac/borealis/docs/en/stdlib/math.md

-The standard object `Math` gives you multiple methods related with math.
+The standard table `Math` gives you multiple methods related with math.

 ## Constants

-The object also has some useful constants.
+The table also has some useful constants.

 | Name   | Description                     |
 |--------|---------------------------------|